Stop losing winnable deals

 Buyer personas are descriptions of the stakeholders within these target companies that reps should be addressing.
 Understanding — and writing down — your buyers’ pain points is crucial.
 You need to understand the factors that motivate them to become customers and the challenges your product helps them overcome.
 These may not be the same for all buyers, but it will give your reps a jumping-off point and make it easier for them to craft an enticing pitch.

-Define the actions that move prospects through the funnel
+Step 3: define the actions that move prospects through the funnel

 Your sales workflow should be customer-centric.
 That means it shouldn’t just mirror the sales cycle but also the customer journey — specifically, the actions your prospect takes at each stage of the funnel.